A Parent’s Primer for Teaching High School English #Homeschool @TheHomeScholarJuly 2017

 Home2Teach

-Beyond a standard curriculum, you could use a delight directed approach with Learn to Write the Novel Way.
+Beyond a standard curriculum, you could use a delight directed approach with Release the Novel in You.
 Or branch out with fun topics such as a year of poetry study, memorization, and writing.
-You can focus on English skills needed for the SAT® essay by using writing prompts found in Cracking the AP® English Language & Composition Exam by Princeton Review.
+You can focus on English skills needed for the SAT® essay by using writing prompts found in the Princeton Review AP® English Language & Composition Prep by Princeton Review.
 Or, your child can learn essay skills that will help them apply for scholarships, so you can defray the cost of college.
 I teach this concept in "College Scholarships for High School Credit" (Online Training).
 If you focus on reading, perhaps your child merely needs daily writing practice, using the book, 501 Writing Prompts.

 English Options